JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 ## How do I...
 **Some core classes have been changed in 14(.1), please see "_Version 14(.1)_" notes for info on how to replace existing API-calls**

+### Spring Setup
+To check availability of Spring/Spring Facet etc. see `com.intellij.spring.model.utils.SpringCommonUtils`.

+_2016.2_ See `com.intellij.spring.SpringLibraryUtil` to obtain information about exact version of Spring in use.

 ### Spring Model

 ##### Obtain Spring Model by file, PsiElement, ..